johnasatryan/python-odyssey/README.md

-# Python Classwork Repository
+# Backend Development Classwork Repository

 ## Overview
-This repository contains classwork materials, exercises, and additional resources for the Python programming course at Picsart Academy.
+This repository contains classwork materials, exercises, and additional resources for the Backend Development course at Picsart Academy.
 It is structured to support learning and provide a centralized location for all course-related code and documentation.

+## Group: Backend-Afternoon / Backend-Renaissance

 ## Getting Started